 Fig.~\ref{fig:CaseStudyCAD} illustrates the resulting Designs A and D along with their performance maps in Fig.~\ref{fig:CaseStudyPerformance} to show how much force assistance each design can provide for each task.

-For Design~A, the total ratio between the dynamic force unit motors and the output is $R_\text{motor-GRFy}=186~\si{\per\meter}$, whereas it is $R_\text{motor-GRFy}=147~\si{\per\meter}$ for Design D. With similar performance, the designs can be compared with Table~\ref{table:caseStudyOuputs} regarding mass, efficiency and inertia.
+For Design~A, the total ratio is $R_\text{motor-GRFy}=186~\si{\per\meter}$, whereas it is $R_\text{motor-GRFy}=147~\si{\per\meter}$ for Design~D. With similar performance, the designs can be compared with Table~\ref{table:caseStudyOuputs} regarding mass, efficiency and inertia.
 Even with the extra components that Design D needs, the total mass is similar.

+Regarding efficiency, Design D reduces power consumption by a factor of 3.9, which translates into increased autonomy or the use of a lighter battery pack.
+This 57~W power savings during use should be compared with the energy consumption of the pump.
+Assuming $\eta_\text{pump} \approx 75\%$, the pump would consume $\approx 2100$~J to pressurize the accumulator up to the pressure setpoint.
+This means the energy savings offset the initial charging cost after only 37~s of operation, making the passive system beneficial over relatively short usage periods.
+Design~D also consumes energy for valve switching, but it can be negligible\footnote{Only 0.13~J/switch for a custom-made design for an exoskeleton in \cite{fan_hyexo_2024}.}.

-The power consumption is 3.9x lower for Design D, which means more autonomy or a lighter battery pack.
-For Design A, we note that, as a reference, the same motors are used as in the backdrivable leg prosthesis of Elery et al. \cite{elery_design_2020} but here driving instead two ball screws and two hydrostatic transmissions to actuate each leg remotely.
+Regarding inertia, we note that, as a reference, the same motors are used for Design~A as in the backdrivable leg prosthesis of Elery et al. \cite{elery_design_2020} but here driving instead two ball screws and two hydrostatic transmissions to actuate each leg remotely.
 The reflected inertia of Design A is thus equivalent to this state-of-the-art backdrivable prosthesis designed for walking.
-For Design D, the resulting inertia is 2.7x lower, increasing the backdrivability, especially for powerful tasks like running and jumping.
+For Design D, the resulting inertia is 2.7x lower, increasing the backdrivability, especially for powerful tasks like running.

 The actual mass/efficiency/inertia advantage of Design D over a fully actuated hydrostatic one varies with the requirements.
 Since it needs extra components, it will be more likely beneficial when a high force-to-inertia ratio is desired, e.g., for strong backdrivable robots.
-Also, a fully actuated design collocated near the knees, without hydrostatic transmissions, like in \cite{elery_design_2020}, would be globally lighter but more cumbersome with heavy components near the knees and still would be less efficient and backdrivable than Design~D.